V. T. Balram: Early life and education

-He was elected a second time to the Kerala Legislative Assembly in 2016 Kerala Legislative Assembly election from the once communist bastion, Thrithala, at a time when his front, the UDF, managed to win only 47 seats out of the total 140.
+He was elected a second time to the Kerala Legislative Assembly in the 2016 Kerala Legislative Assembly election from the once communist bastion, Thrithala, at a time when his front, the UDF, managed to win only 47 seats out of the total 140.
 In 2021 Kerala Legislative Assembly election, Balram lost the election to Former Lok Sabha Member of Palakkad M. B. Rajesh.

 Cultural and political image

 In 2016, he supported Amnesty International in the controversy against Akhil Bharatiya Vidyarthi Parishad.
 He has admitted his son to a government school and declared that he does not want to raise him in any religion or caste.
 He is noted for his strong opposition to Hindutva and economic reservation for forward castes implemented by the LDF Government of Kerala.
 A vegetarian for 19 years, he protested against the beef ban in India by eating beef with his friends and shared the video on social media.

 He was mocked by the Communist Party of India (Marxist) sympathizers for taking a photograph with transgender activist Sheethal Shyam during a pride parade, for which then Lok Sabha Member M. B. Rajesh tendered an unconditional apology.

-In January 2018, he faced an attack for his unsavory comments in social media on the late communist leader A. K. Gopalan, accusing him of child abuse for falling in love with a 14-year-old girl.
+In January 2018, he faced an attack for his unsavory comments in social media on the late communist leader A. K. Gopalan, accusing him of child abuse for falling in love with a 11-year-old girl.